Please see below for the Research and Policy Analyst job posting.

 While OUSA is a professional organization, it is intimately connected with university students.
 This youthful attitude transfers into a highly charged and passionate workplace that creates a unique opportunity for both satisfying and creative work.
 OUSA makes every effort to reward employees with both a relaxing and exciting environment and a job that gives them the chance to build and develop their skills.

-Candidates selected for an interview will be notified no later than Monday, September 24th.
-Interviews will be held on Friday, September 28th.
-Interviews will be available during and after business hours, as well as by video conference on request.
+Candidates selected for an interview will be notified no later than Wednesday, February 27th.
+Interviews will be held on Tuesday, March 5th.
+Interviews will be available during and after business hours, as well as by videoconference on request.